Written byVain Rowe

 Therefore, if you copy files of more than 4GB and paste them to the external drive, you'll be prompted that "Copy: The operation can't be completed because an unexpected error occurred (error code 0)".

-Dealing with this error, methods should be concentrated on how to keep away from the drawbacks of the FAT32 external drive.
+In dealing with this error, methods should be concentrated on how to keep away from the drawbacks of the FAT32 external drive.

 How to fix error code 0 Mac copy when transferring files?